77 scenarios.

 - Limited predictive validity for job performance compared to other assessment tools

-- The Barnum effect — type descriptions are sometimes broad enough to feel true for almost anyone
+- The Barnum effect - type descriptions are sometimes broad enough to feel accurate for almost anyone

 The most useful way to approach your result is as a starting point, not a verdict.
 If the description is accurate in ways that feel specific rather than flattering, it's probably pointing at something real.
 If it doesn't fit, that's useful information too.

 This is a free, independent test built on the publicly documented Myers-Briggs framework.
-It is not affiliated with, endorsed by, or derived from the official Myers-Briggs Company or CPP Inc. The questions are original, written to test each dimension through behaviour rather than self-assessment.
+It is not affiliated with, endorsed by, or derived from the official Myers-Briggs Company or CPP Inc. The scenarios are original.
 The type and letter descriptions are original writing informed by the broad consensus portrait of each type that has built up across decades of use.

 No data is collected.
 Your answers are scored locally in your browser and never sent anywhere.
 There is no account, no database, no tracking of results.